Low Functioning Autism – What Sets it Apart

 Impaired Social Interaction

-Difficulty communicating is one of the first indicators that a child is struggling with low functioning autism.
+Difficulty communicating is one of the first indicators that a child has autism.
 In infancy, autistic children may not babble or point.
-By age two, they may not be speaking short phrases and may be struggling to communicate their hunger cues, instances of pain, or preferences for activity.
-They may not respond to their names or acknowledge that they hear their parents or caregivers speaking to them.
+By age two, they may not be speaking short phrases.
+It is common for children who struggle to communicate to have frequent tantrums.
+The inability to communicate hunger, pain, or preferences, is isolating and frustrating.
+Children with limited communication skills might not respond to their names.
+Parents or caregivers often go ignored.
 The child may appear to function in two modes: aloof and enraged.

-By age four, a child with low functioning autism may remain nonverbal, continue to experience speech delays, or lose any language skills previously acquired.
+By age four, a child with low functioning autism may remain nonverbal.
+They might continue to experience speech delays or experience speech regression.
 Verbal children may speak with an abnormal tone or rhythm such as singsong or monotone.
-They may also develop language skills enough to repeat phrases verbatim, but struggle to contextualize what they are saying.
-Idioms may be a favorite to repeat, such as “You’re the apple of my eye,” but with little to no understanding of what the phrases mean.
-They may also take idioms literally, such as “It’s raining cats and dogs,” which may evoke fear or immense confusion.
+The child may develop language skills and repeat phrases verbatim.
+Usually, this occurs without the ability to contextualize what he/she are saying.
+For example, idioms are a favorite to repeat.
+A child might say “You’re the apple of my eye,” over and over with little to no understanding of what the phrase means.
+They may also take idioms literally.
+A cliché such as “It’s raining cats and dogs,” could evoke fear or immense confusion.

-Obsessive Compulsive Disorder, Anxiety, and Behavior
+Obsessive-Compulsive Disorder, Anxiety, and Behavior